CWE-330: Use of Insufficiently Random Values

 PRNGs suitable for encryption must mix non-computational sources such as a mouse, keyboard, or even Lava Lamps [LavaRnd] to be random enough for encryption.

 Python’s random module is a standard library module that provides functions to generate pseudorandom numbers for various distributions.
 This module can lead to a vulnerability due to its predictability.
-The random module is based on the Mersenne Twister MT19937 [MATSUMOTO, NISHIMURA 1998], which is a deterministic algorithm, that, given a particular input, will always produce the same output [Wikipedia 2024].
+The random module is based on the Mersenne Twister MT19937 [MATSUMOTO, NISHIMURA 1998], which is a deterministic algorithm, that, given a particular input, will always produce the same output [Mansi 2023].
 An attacker knowing or guessing the seed value can predict the entire sequence of the pseudorandom numbers.
 This also means that if two Random class objects are created using an identical seed, they will generate the same sequence of numbers, regardless of the Python environment.

 Therefore, the random module is unsuitable for applications requiring security as it does not incorporate cryptographic randomness, which means it is predictable.
 Its use makes it easy for attackers to deduce the internal state of the generator and predict future outputs.